braedeningersoll/haab_movies/source/romance.rst

 independent young woman who is taken prisoner by a beast in his castle.
-Despite her fears, she befriends the castle's enchanted staff and learns to look beyond the Beast's hideous exterior and realize the kind heart and soul of the true Prince within..
+Despite her fears, she befriends the castle's enchanted staff and learns to look beyond the Beast's hideous exterior and realize the kind heart and soul of the true Prince within.
+Cited from IMDb

 **Starring:** Emma Watson, Dan Stevens (IV), Luke Evans, Kevin Kline, Josh Gad, Ewan McGregor.